Paperback: The 1950s—The paperback original (fiction) revolution

-(The term "paperback original" applies to paperback original publications of fiction.
-It is not usually applied to original non–fiction publications, although paperback publishers also began issuing original non–fiction titles.)

 At first, paperbacks consisted entirely of reprints, but in 1950, Fawcett Publications' Gold Medal Books began publishing original fiction in mass–market paperback.
-It was revolutionary.
+The term paperback original applies to paperback original publications of fiction.
+It is not usually applied to original non–fiction publications, although paperback publishers also began issuing original non–fiction titles.

 Fawcett, an independent newsstand distributor, in 1945, negotiated a contract with New American Library to distribute its Mentor and Signet titles.
 That contract prohibited Fawcett from becoming a competitor by publishing its own paperback reprints.
 Roscoe Kent Fawcett wanted to establish a line of Fawcett paperbacks, and he felt original works would not be a violation of the contract.
 To challenge the contract, Fawcett published two anthologies—The Best of True Magazine and What Today's Woman Should Know About Marriage and Sex—reprinting material from Fawcett magazines not previously published in books.

 After these books were successfully published, Fawcett announced in December 1949 that in February 1950 it would publish "original fiction including westerns and mysteries at 25 cents in a pocket-sized format" in a series called Gold Medal Books.
 Publishers Weekly reported in May 1950 that Fawcett books were "similar in appearance and cover allure to many of the paperback reprints, but the story material [was] original and not reprinted from regular editions."
 It also said the authors would be paid a $2,000 advance with a guaranteed first printing of 200,000 copies.

-That same month Fawcett released the first four Gold Medal books, original novels by W. R. Burnett, Sax Rohmer, Richard Himmel, and John Flagg - one western and three mysteries/adventure novels.
+That same month Fawcett released the first four Gold Medal books, original novels by W. R. Burnett, Sax Rohmer, Richard Himmel, and John Flagg – one western and three mysteries/adventure novels.

 Fawcett's action led to immediate controversy, with an executive Vice president of Pocket Books attacking the whole idea, a literary agent reporting that one hardcover publisher threatened to boycott his agency if he dealt with mass market publishers, and Doubleday's LeBaron R. Barker claiming that paperback originals could "undermine the whole structure of publishing."

 Sales soared, prompting Gold Medal editorial director Ralph Daigh to comment later, "In the past six months we have produced 9,020,645 books, and people seem to like them very well."
-In 1950 Gold Medal published 35 titles, in 1952, 66.
+In 1950 Gold Medal published 35 titles, in 1952, 66 titles.